saiivarma/Liver-Disease-Prediction/README.md

     The random state has to be updated

 ### Multilayered perceptron with 2 hidden layer.
-    The Random_state ha to be updated
+    The Random_state has to be updated

 ### Multilayered perceptron with 2 hidden layer(keras).
     Attained 74% accuracy with relu activation function.